 Master’s of Accounting

 A master’s program in accounting is a highly focused graduate degree for students who generally want to become accountants, internal auditors, external auditors, management accountants, government accountants, or Certified Public Accountants.
-While the program will likely have some classes that are focused on business management principles, you will be taking courses that drill down to a high degree on accounting.
-There usually are various MBA concentrations available in MACC programs, such as taxation, forensic accounting and quality assurance.
+While the program will likely have some classes that are focused on business management principles, you will be taking courses that drill down to a high degree in accounting.
+There usually are various MBA concentrations available in MACC programs, such as taxation, forensic accounting, and quality assurance.

 This means that a professional with a master’s in accounting will get a very deep knowledge of accounting theory and practice than someone with a more general MBA degree in accounting.
 You will have more specialized accounting skills that will make you more suited for specific accounting occupations, such as tax accountant or public accountant.

 Another advantage of a master’s program in accounting is that you will be qualified to sit for the Certified Public Accountant (CPA) examination.
 CPAs are among the highest compensated accountants and are eligible for many of the most prestigious positions in the accounting profession.
 CPAs have a license through the Board of Accountancy in their state.
 You must pass a rigorous examination to become a CPA, and only after you have completed 150 semester hours in an accounting program.
 This means you need to have completed essentially five years of study in accounting, which is beyond what you get with a bachelor’s degree.
-A master’s in accounting will provide you with more than the minimum number of hours you need to sit for the CPA exam.
+An online master’s degree in accounting will provide you with more than the minimum number of hours you need to sit for the CPA exam.

 There also are specialized accounting certifications that you may earn to enhance your career prospects.
 These certifications generally require a high level of education in accounting, which a master’s degree in accounting provides.
 These credentials are best suited for professionals who want to work specifically in accounting roles rather than in general business roles with some exposure to accounting.
 These certifications include: